hectorhuertas/.dotfiles/README.md

 ### To Do
 ##### High
 ##### Medium
-* vim-go is broken in 1.11.
-Dein seems hard to use, vim-plug could be easier and it's more used and supported by plugins
 ##### Low
 * UI improvements
   * Fix italics and use them in syntax highlighting.
 Consider paid fonts